commercialhaskell/stack/GUIDE.md

 resolver: lts-3.2
 ```

-As is obvious if you're familiar with YAML, the `flags` and `extra-deps` keys
+If you're familiar with YAML, you may recognize that the `flags` and
-have empty values.
-We'll see more interesting usages for these fields later.
+`extra-deps` keys have empty values.
+We'll see more interesting usages for these
-Let's focus on the other two fields. `packages` tells stack which local packages
+fields later.
+Let's focus on the other two fields. `packages` tells stack which
-to build.
-In our simple example, we have only a single package in our project,
+local packages to build.
+In our simple example, we have only a single package in
-located in the same directory, so `'.'` suffices.
-However, stack has powerful
+our project, located in the same directory, so `'.'` suffices.
+However, stack
-support for multi-package projects, which we'll elaborate on as this guide
+has powerful support for multi-package projects, which we'll elaborate on as
-progresses.
+this guide progresses.

 The final field is resolver.
 This tells stack *how* to build your package:
 which GHC version to use, versions of package dependencies, and so on.
 Our